Gavin Griffin (footballer)

 Gavin Griffin (born 17 September 1993) is a Scottish footballer who plays as a defender.

 Career

+Motherwell Football Club

+Griffin came through the youth system at Motherwell, he would spend much of his childhood at the club before going full time at the age of 16.
+Griffin, the nephew of 91 Scottish Cup winning legend Jim, left the club to Join Partick Thistle at the age of 18.
+His career was cut short sadly after being blighted by injuries.
+He quit football as his profession in 2013.

 Partick Thistle

 Griffin joined Scottish First Division side Partick Thistle in June 2011 joining up with their under 19 squad after being released by Motherwell.
 He made his first team debut as a substitute against Livingston on 11 February 2012.
 In all he made two appearances for the club, and was released at the end of the season.